Nidhi3338/Microsoft_azure/README.md

 - Management in the cloud
 - Management in the cloud speaks to how you’re able to manage your cloud environment and resources.
 You can manage these:

-- Through a web portal.
+- Through a web portal
-a.
-Using a command line interface.
+a.Using a command line interface. b.Using APIs. c.Using PowerShell.
-b.
-Using APIs.
-c.
-Using PowerShell.

 ### module3

 - In this module, you’ll be introduced to cloud service types.
-You’ll learn how each cloud service type determines the flexibility you’ll have with managing and configuring resources. a.Describe infrastructure as a service (IaaS).
-  b.
-Describe platform as a service (PaaS).
-  c.
-Describe software as a service (SaaS).
-  d.
-Identify appropriate use cases for each cloud service (IaaS, PaaS, SaaS).
+You’ll learn how each cloud service type determines the flexibility you’ll have with managing and configuring resources. a.Describe infrastructure as a service (IaaS). b.Describe platform as a service (PaaS). c.Describe software as a service (SaaS). d.Identify appropriate use cases for each cloud service (IaaS, PaaS, SaaS).